 There are three popular ways to monitor your fertility.
 If you’ve tried one but not the others, it could be worth your while to branch out.

-Some women use the calendar as their primary method of estimating their window of fertility.
-This can work well for women who have the typical 28-day menstrual cycle because they can plan on their window of fertility starting on about day 14.
-For women whose cycles vary, or who ovulate earlier or later in their cycles than most women, this method won’t be as successful.
+Some women use the calendar as their primary method of estimating their fertility window.
+This can work well for women with the typical 28-day menstrual cycle because they can plan their fertility window starting on about day 14.
+This method won’t be as successful for women whose cycles vary or who ovulate earlier or later in their cycles than most women.

 Monitor body signals